Frequently Asked Questions for the JTAA Lacrosse 2019 Spring Rec Season

 This information is about our yearly spring rec program.
 For information about our travel programs, please visit the Travel Lacrosse tab at the top of the page.

 1. How old does my child need to be to play in the 2019 JTAA Lacrosse Spring Rec League?
-Is it based on age, grade or weight?
+Is it based on age or grade?

 ANSWER: JTAA Lacrosse has boys and girls divisions based on the age levels displayed below: